 AVT 2265 Commercial Pilot Flight Lab - Rotorcraft Helicopter

 Prepares students with the aeronautical knowledge, skills and experience necessary to meet the requirements for a Federal Aviation Administration (FAA) Commercial Pilot Certificate with a rotorcraft helicopter Class Rating.
 The course is conducted under 14 CFR Part 141.
 Topics include familiarization with Commercial flight maneuvers, simulated emergency procedures, maximum performance takeoff and landing procedures and extended cross-country flight operations.
-Course Performance Standards require 100% completion of the syllabus requirements and obtaining the required FAA Pilot Certificate.
-Contact the Department for the current lab fee.
+Course Performance Standards require 115 hours of flight time and 100% completion of the course syllabus requirements.
+Additional fees including a course fee and a flight lab fee as well as other out-of-pocket expenses apply.
+Contact the Department for the current listing of these fees and expenses.
 Nine lab hours per week.

 Division: Science, Mathematics and Engineering